 Not exactly what you would call a fun time.

-With modern expense management systems equipped with automated reporting, employees simply have to snap pictures of their receipts, upload them to the expense app, and the platform automatically takes care of everything else.
+With modern expense management software equipped with automated reporting, employees simply have to snap pictures of their receipts, upload them to the expense app, and the platform automatically takes care of everything else.

 But for all the ease-of-use and time-saving benefits of automated expense reporting for end-users, these are simply dwarfed by the impact such systems have on finance teams.